ahmedcodein/salesware/README.md

 # SalesWare

+SalesWar is a sales process software tool.
+It aims to digitalize the sales activity in order to boost productivity of any sales team.
+The market entry of SalesWare is small businesses and startups.
+More specifically, those businesses that:
+ - are neither content with using excel sheets to track their sales activity due to complexity and generality
+ - nor can offered the subscription fees of the established Software tools like Microsoft Dynamic or SalesForce.

+SalesWare is built as a foundational module of a Customer Relationship Management (CRM) software.
+This then represents the ultimate vision of this project.

+Therefore, SalesWare in its current state should not be viewed as a solution that promises all the expected features an established sales process tool or a CRM tool is assumed to have, but rather as a minimum viable product that would allow the author to present the solution to the early adopters.
+This is in order to get the needed feedback as to what features are truly essential for those users to incorporate into the newer versions.

 ## 1 Introduction

 Briefly introduce my project here.
 What does it aim to do?
 Who is it for?